 - Nesting habitats vary among species.

 - Emperor penguins form colonies on the Antarctic continent.
-They prefer sites on a fairly level surface of ice in areas sheltered from wind, with easy access to feeding areas.
+They prefer sites on a fairly level surface of land-fast sea ice sheets in areas sheltered from wind, with easy access to feeding areas.
 Rookeries must be far enough inland that the ice does not melt under them prior to the chicks being ready to go to sea.

 - King penguins nest and breed on subantarctic and antarctic islands.
 They prefer beaches and valleys of level ground or gentle slopes, free of snow and ice, and accessible to the sea.